Solution of Volume Integral and Hydrodynamic Equations to Analyze Electromagnetic Scattering from Composite Nanostructures: Numerical Results

 For the second set of simulations, a total of 60 simulations are carried out using the two-level iterative solver at equally spaced points in the frequency range $\omega \in [0.5{\omega _{\mathrm{p}}}, 1.5{\omega _{\mathrm{p}}}]$.
 In these simulations, $\mathbf{D}(\mathbf{r})$ and $ \mathbf{J}_{\mathrm{H}}(\mathbf{r})$ induced inside the sphere are discretized using $N_{\mathrm{D}}=143\,254$ and ${N_{{\mathrm{H}}}} = 140\,022$ basis functions, respectively.
 For the outer and the inner iterations of the two-level iterative scheme, ${\chi_{{\mathrm{RRE}}}}= 10^{-4}$ and ${\chi_{{\mathrm{RRE}}}}= 10^{-8}$, respectively.

 Fig.~\ref{fig_sphere}(c) plots the extinction cross section (ECS) computed from the solutions obtained using the two-level iterative scheme and the analytical Mie series with nonlocal- and local-response material models versus $\omega /{\omega _{\mathrm{p}}}$~\cite{jackson1999classical,ruppin1973optical}.
-The figure clearly shows that the result obtained using the proposed method matches very well with the result obtained using the Mie series with the nonlocal-response material model.
+The figure clearly shows that the result obtained using the proposed method matches well with the result obtained using the Mie series with the nonlocal-response material model.
+The figure also shows that the error in the result obtained by the proposed method increases with $\omega$.
+This error can be reduced by using a denser mesh that can capture the behavior of the fields with large $k_{\mathrm{L}}(\mathbf{r})$ more accurately (see Section~\ref{sec:comm} and Fig.~\ref{fig:wavenum}).

 The first peak observed in all three ECS curves is caused by the transverse field resonance.
 Also, a ``blue shift’’ phenomenon is shown in this figure, i.e., the transverse field resonance peak shifts towards higher frequencies when the nonlocal material response is taken into account~\cite{mortensen2014generalized}.
 Furthermore, three other peaks are identified at $\omega = 1.13\,\omega_{\mathrm{p}}$, $\omega = 1.29\,\omega_{\mathrm{p}}$, and $\omega = 1.50\,\omega_{\mathrm{p}}$ in ECS computed by the proposed solver and the Mie series with the nonlocal-response material model.
 These are caused by the longitudinal field resonance.
 It also can be concluded from Fig.~\ref{fig_sphere}(c) that the transverse field response is more dominant at $\omega < {\omega _{\mathrm{p}}}$ while the longitudinal field response is more dominant at $\omega > {\omega _{\mathrm{p}}}$.